 Another of its characteristics is working as a complement to the printed edition, with more images and videos available.
 It aims to increase the loyalty of its audience and ensure their continuity and showcase a wide range of collaborators.

-A digital platform specifically aimed for artists, curators and agents of this field, which was conceived under the umbrella of UMBIGO and Fundação Millennium BCP.
-As the title indicates, it is a laboratory of experimentation for art which tries to articulate the curatorial discourse with the artworks.
-In this sense, it is also a space for exhibiting and meditating on contemporaneity and modernity.
+Based on a networking model comprised of artists, curators, advisers and enthusiasts, UmbigoLAB is a digital platform conceived by Umbigo with the support of Millennium bcp Foundation.
+As the name indicates, it is a laboratory for the arts.
+It seeks to articulate curatorial discourse via its features, and in this sense, is also a space for exhibiting and meditating on contemporaneity and modernity.